famiu/feline.nvim/README.md

 ```

 ##### Default values
 For your ease of use, Feline has some default color and separator values set.
-You can manually access them through `require('feline').colors` and `require('feline').separators` respectively, but there is a much easier way to use them, that is to just directly assign the name of the color or separator to the value, eg:
+You can manually access them through `require('feline').colors` and `require('feline').separators` respectively.
+But there's a much easier way to use them, which is to just directly assign the name of the color or separator to the value, eg:
 ```lua
 hl = {bg = 'oceanblue'},
 right_sep = 'slant_right'